TBD54566975/dwn-sdk-js/Q_AND_A.md

   This is because:
   1. `kid` is an optional property of a JWK, there is no guarantee that the public JWK will contain it.
   2. In the future public key may not always be given in JWK format.
 A key in raw bytes does not contain metadata such as key ID.

+## Pagination
+- Why is `messageCid` mandated as the cursor for pagination?

+  (Last updated: 2023/09/12)

+  The requirement for using `messageCid` as the cursor for pagination aims to ensure compatibility across different DWN store implementations.
+The goal is for a query using the same cursor to yield identical results, regardless of which DWN is handling the query.
+This is useful because, if a DWN becomes unavailable after delivering a page of messages, user can switch to another DWN and resume fetching following pages without any interruption.

 ## Protocol